-Retirement is a long-awaited moment for every professional.
-You could have several sources of income including government programs and registered savings plans, if applicable.
+Retirement is a long-awaited moment for several professionals.
+At this stage in life, you will have to rely on several sources of income including government programs and registered savings plans, if applicable.

-You must start withdrawing funds accumulated in your registered plans no later than the end of the year in which you reach age 71.
+You must convert your RRSP/LIRA into a RIF/LIF by the end of the calendar year when you turn 71.
+You will also have to start withdrawing funds accumulated in your RRSP or your LIRA no later than the end of the year in which you reach age 72.
 Otherwise, you will have to add the total value of these funds to your income for the year following the year of your 71st birthday and pay the applicable taxes.

 RIFF Minimum Withdrawal Chart